matrix-org/synapse/docs/auth_chain_difference_algorithm.md

    numbers between the maximum sequence number reachable from *any* state set and the minimum reachable by *all* state sets (if any).

+Note that steps 2 is effectively calculating the auth chain for each state set (in terms of chain IDs and sequence numbers), and step 3 is calculating the difference between the union and intersection of the auth chains.

 ### Worked Examplee

 For example, if we take the above graph and try and get the difference between